 ii) the S-NSSAI(s) which was included in the requested NSSAI but rejected by the network associated with the rejection cause indicating "S-NSSAI not available in the current PLMN or SNPN" or the rejection cause indicating "S-NSSAI not available in the current registration area", if any.

+If a VPLMN S-NSSAI is mapped into more than one HPLMN S-NSSAIs and:

+a) one of the HPLMN S-NSSAIs in the requested NSSAI is not allowed in the current PLMN, the AMF shall reject the HPLMN S-NSSAI with the rejection cause indicating "S-NSSAI not available in the current PLMN or SNPN";and

+b) one of the HPLMN S-NSSAIs in the requested NSSAI is not allowed in the current registration area, the AMF shall reject the HPLMN S-NSSAI with the rejection cause indicating "S-NSSAI not available in the current registration area".

 If the UE does not indicate support for network slice-specific authentication and authorization, and if:

 a) the UE did not include the requested NSSAI in the REGISTRATION REQUEST message; or